dydxprotocol/protocol_v1/README.md

 ##### Proxy.sol

 Used to transfer user funds.
-Users set token allowance for the proxy authoizing it to transfer their funds.
-Only allows authoized contracts to transfer funds.
+Users set token allowance for the proxy authorizing it to transfer their funds.
+Only allows authorized contracts to transfer funds.

 ##### ShortSell.sol